d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 @d2l.add_to_class(SuccessiveHalvingScheduler) #@save
 def update(self, config, error, info=None):
     ri = config['max_epochs']  # rung level r_i
-    # update our searcher, e.g if we use Bayesian optimization later
+    # Update our searcher, e.g if we use Bayesian optimization later
     self.searcher.update(config, error, additional_info=info)
     if ri < r_max:
-        # bookkeeping
+        # Bookkeeping
         self.observed_error_at_rungs[ri].append((config, error.cpu().numpy()))
-        # determine how many configurations should be evaluated on this rung level
+        # Determine how many configurations should be evaluated on this rung level
         ki = self.K - self.rung_levels.index(ri)
         ni = int(self.prefact * self.eta ** ki)
-        # if we observed all configuration on this rung level r_i, we estimate the
+        # If we observed all configuration on this rung level r_i, we estimate the
         # top 1 / eta configuration, add them to queue and promote them for the
         # next rung level r_{i+1}
         if len(self.observed_error_at_rungs[ri]) >= ni: